fluent/fluent-bit-docs/installation/macos.md

 # macOS

 Fluent Bit is compatible with latest Apple macOS system on x86_64 and Apple Silicon M1 architectures.
 At the moment there is no official supported package but you can build it from sources by following the instructions below.

 ## Requirements

-For the next steps, you will need to have [Homebrew](https://brew.sh/) installed in your system, if is not there, you can install it with the following command:
+For the next steps, you will need to have [Homebrew](https://brew.sh/) installed in your system.
+If is not there, you can install it with the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"